 Wetlands on the project site were classified by hydrologic regime and vegetation cover type in accordance with the Cowardin Classification System (Cowardin et al. 1979).
 Two wetland types were identified onsite: palustrine emergent (PEM) and palustrine forested (PFO), for a total of 4.5 acres of potentially jurisdictional wetlands.
-PEM wetlands were typically found in agricultural settings and were highly disturbed by agricultural activities, resulting in vegetation dominated by emergent vegetation, such as common reed (Phragmites australis), broom sedge (Andropogon virginicus), wild teasel (Dipsacus fullonum), broadleaf cattail (Typha latifolia), and various sedges (Carex spp.).
-PFO wetlands were typically dominated by various hardwood tree species such as black willow (Salix nigra), American sycamore (Platanus occidentalis), loblolly pine (Pinus taeda), and American elm (Ulmus americana).
+PEM wetlands were typically found in agricultural settings and were highly disturbed by agricultural activities, resulting in vegetation dominated by emergent vegetation, such as common reed, broom sedge, wild teasel, broadleaf cattail, and various sedges.
+PFO wetlands were typically dominated by various hardwood tree species such as black willow, American sycamore, loblolly pine, and American elm.

 Under Alternative A, all buildings and structures within the proposed demolition boundary would be decontaminated and demolished to three feet below grade or to the top of the mooring cells.
-Implementation of this alternative could result in impacts to Wetland 3, located near the cooling towers.
-Impacts to this feature would require mitigation and coordination with the USACE.
+Implementation of this alternative would result in impacts to Wetland 3, associated with demolition of the cooling towers.
+Wetland 3 would likely be destroyed during the demolition activities.
+Impacts to this wetland would require mitigation and coordination with the USACE.
 Mitigation is typically a 2:1 ratio, involving purchase of mitigation credits at a mitigation bank within the service area as required by USACE.
 This level of mitigation is sufficient to offset wetland impacts associated with the proposed action.
 Overall direct, indirect, and cumulative wetland impacts are expected to be insignificant.
 All other streams and wetlands will be avoided.
-Complete avoidance of water features is preferred; however, that is not always feasible.